 In addition to memory allocation data, dotMemory can collect the memory traffic data which shows you how much memory was allocated and released during the session.
-This info allows you to evaluate how your app performs in dynamics.
+This info lets you evaluate how your app performs in dynamics.

 Next in this chapter, we will guide you through the main profiling steps:

-- Controlling the profiling process: getting memory snapshots, forcing garbage collection, and so on.
+Controlling profiling: getting memory snapshots, detaching the profiler, and so on.

 Note that you can control profiling in two ways: manually (using the control buttons in dotMemory) or automatically (using the API).